Daniel D. Fernández: Medal of Honor

 His official Medal of Honor citation reads:

 A Requiem Mass was held for Fernández at Los Lunas High School prior to his burial at Santa Fe National Cemetery.
 His name is inscribed on the Vietnam Veterans Memorial ("The Wall") on Panel 05E, Row 046.

 Honors

 In Fernández's hometown of Los Lunas, a number of structures have been named in his honor.
 In March 1966, the newly opened Los Lunas Junior High School was renamed Daniel Fernández Junior High School in his honor (now Century High School, though the library retains his name).
 A park and recreation facility, Daniel D. Fernández Memorial Park, was dedicated in 1972.
 The local Veterans of Foreign Wars post bears his name, as does a road, Fernandez Street.

-Students at Daniel D. Fernández Intermediate School wrote of biography of him, titled Man of Honor: The Story of Daniel D. Fernández, which was published in 2009 by Author House Publishing.
+Students at Daniel D. Fernández Intermediate School wrote a biography of him, titled Man of Honor: The Story of Daniel D. Fernández, which was published in 2009 by Author House Publishing.

+Produced by Señor Al Hurricane of New Mexico, there exists a biographical song entitled, "The Ballad of Dan Fernandez", by Sr. Roberto Martínez and Los Reyes de Albuquerque (Ray Flores, Miguel Archibeque, Isidro Chavez, George Benavidez, Roberto Martinez).
+This song tells a story of Sr. Fernández's U.S. military service and death.
+In Spanish (en Español), the song is entitled, "El Corrido de Daniel Fernandez", and the Spanish-language version of this song is recorded on the flip side of the 45 produced by Hurricane.